sparkflows/sparkflows-docs/docs/databricks/user-guide/generate-pyspark-code.rst

 Generate Pyspark Code
 ====================

-Fire Inisghts enable you to Generate Pyspark Code even with spark engine and run the job using python engine.
+Fire Inisghts enables you to Generate PySpark Code even with Spark engine and run the job using Python engine.

-Below are steps involve in it:
+Below are the steps involved in it:

 Enable Auto Pyspark Code Generation
 ---------------

 Login to Fire Insights application and Enable Auto Pyspark Code Generation from the Configurations page.

-Go to ADMINISTRATION, select configuration, choose MODULE tab and search for 'module.enableAutoPysparkCodeGeneration' and make it to 'true', by default it will be false.
+Go to ADMINISTRATION, select configuration, choose MODULE tab and search for 'module.enableAutoPysparkCodeGeneration' and make it to 'true' as by default it will be false.

 .. figure:: ../../_assets/user-guide/generate-pyspark-code/1.PNG
    :alt: Pyspark code generate